mar22266/Lab4GC/README.md

 The project implements the following features and achieves points based on the provided criteria:

-- **Creativity (30 points)**: Unique shaders have been designed for each celestial body, inspired by the solar system but with distinct interpretations.
+### Creativity and Design (30 Points)
+- **Creativity in Shaders**: Each celestial body in our solar system model features uniquely designed shaders, drawing inspiration from real astronomical phenomena while introducing creative, stylized interpretations that enhance the visual experience.

-- **Shader Complexity (30 points)**:
+### Shader Complexity (30 Points)
+- **Complex Layered Shaders**:
-  - The Earth shader includes layers for atmosphere and surface detail.
+  - **Earth Shader**: Incorporates multiple layers to represent the atmosphere and intricate surface details, simulating realistic environmental effects.
-  - Neptune shader represents gaseous layers with noise.
-  - Multiple layers are used in shaders to add depth and detail, achieving the maximum points.
+  - **Neptune Shader**: Visualizes the complex gaseous atmosphere using noise-based layers that add depth and movement to the planet.
+  - **Depth and Detail**: Utilization of multiple shader layers across different celestial bodies ensures a rich, detailed rendering, fully meeting the criteria for maximum points.

+### Dynamic Effects (20 Points)
-- **Atmospheric Effects (10 points)**: The Earth shader includes moving clouds that simulate atmospheric movement, adding realism.
+- **Atmospheric Effects (10 Points)**: Dynamic cloud movements on Earth are rendered using shaders that simulate atmospheric dynamics, adding a layer of realism to the planet.
-- **Surface Movement (10 points)**: Earth's surface shader shows changing continents for added complexity.
-- **Ring System (20 points)**: Neptune includes a simple ring system implemented through shaders, surrounding the gas giant.
+- **Surface Movement (10 Points)**: The shader for Earth also includes animations that depict the shifting of continents, providing a dynamic visual representation of geological changes over time.

+### Special Features (30 Points)
-- **Lunar Orbit (20 points)**: A moon orbits the rocky planet, adding an additional layer of visual interest and realism.
+- **Lunar Orbit (20 Points)**: A shader-driven moon orbits a rocky planet, contributing to the dynamic complexity and realism of the scene.
-- **Additional Celestial Body (10 points)**: An additional unique star type is included in the rendering.
+- **Additional Celestial Body (10 Points)**: The simulation includes a unique star type, adding diversity to the celestial entities rendered in the project.

 ## Project Structure